SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

 ## Files and Forks

-1. As we already know, a fork is a file, whose name is an `OID` followed by an optional suffix indicating the fork type:
+1. As we already know, a fork is a file, whose name is an ~~OID~~ `relfilenode` followed by an optional suffix indicating the fork type:

    * None: main fork
    * Some(fsm): free space map fork
    * Some(vm): visibility map fork

-   When the file exceed maximum size limit (1B by default, decided by `BLCKSZ` and `RELSEG_SIZE`), a new file (called segment) will be created, the segment number (starting from 1, number 0 will not be shown) will be added to the end of the file name (x_fsm.1)
+   When the file exceed maximum size limit (1GiB by default, decided by `BLCKSZ` and `RELSEG_SIZE`), a new file (called segment) will be created, the segment number (starting from 1, number 0 will not be shown) will be added to the end of the file name (x_fsm.1)